jmark99/accumulo-website/tour-jshell/authorizations-code2.md

 This results in an error since the root user doesn't have the authorizations we tried to pass to the Scanner

-Now, Create a second client for the commissioner user and output all the rows visible to them.
+Now, create a second client for the commissioner user and output all the rows visible to them.
 Make sure to pass the proper authorizations.

 ```commandline